johnwhiteside/react-redux-testing/README.md

 };
 ```

-This action dispatchs three other actions fetchStart, fetchSuccess, and fetchFail.
-We need to make sure those actions are only dispatched when expected.
+This action dispatches three other actions fetchStart, fetchSuccess, and fetchFail so we want to make sure each of those dispatch when we want them to.

 ##### Example Test:
 ```